We found 3 orthopedic reconstructive surgeons who accept Humana Silver 3800/HMO Premier near Huntley, IL.

 Clinical interests: Arthroscopic Surgery, Hip Replacement, Knee Replacement

-Dr. John Daniels, who practices in Crystal Lake, IL, Huntley, IL, and Rockford, IL, is a medical specialist in adult orthopedic reconstructive surgery.
-Dr. Daniels honors Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-He is a graduate of Southern Illinois University School of Medicine and a graduate of McLaren Regional Medical Center's residency program.
-He is affiliated with Centegra Health System.
+Dr. John Daniels is an orthopedic reconstructive surgeon.
+Dr. Daniels is a graduate of Southern Illinois University School of Medicine and a graduate of McLaren Regional Medical Center's residency program.
+He takes Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He is professionally affiliated with Centegra Health System.

 Conditions / Treatments

 Adult orthopedic reconstructive surgery is the medical specialty devoted to the surgical care or replacement of damaged joints in adults.
 Most commonly, this care focuses on the hip and knee, but it can also be used to treat joints such as the shoulder or ankle.
 Some adult orthopedic reconstructive surgeons specialize on only one part of the body, such as the hip.

 The most common cause of joint damage treated by adult orthopedic reconstructive surgeon is arthritis.
 Other joint issues often seen involve cartilage and ligament tears, autoimmune disorders, and orthopedic complications due to diabetes or cancer.

 Some of the procedures that may be performed by an adult orthopedic reconstructive surgeon include: